hateofhades/discordbot/README.md

 Use [node.js](https://nodejs.org/en/) to install this bot.

 1. Edit the config.json file.
-2. Download champion.json from [here](https://developer.riotgames.com/docs/lol#data-dragon_champions) and add it to the project files.

-3. ```
+2. ```
-   npm init
+   npm install
    node index
    ```
-4. Add the bot to your discord server!
+3. Add the bot to your discord server!

 #### You're all set now!